-There are likely to be a range of matters that should be considered by AEMO and AER when deciding whether it is appropriate to rely on and include concessional finance in the calculation of costs and benefits of a project option.
-At least for ISP projects, we consider that there should be a reasonably high prospect that the financing will eventuate before it can be relied on in the economic assessment process to avoid the potential need to re-run or update the ISP.
+There are likely to be a range of matters that should be considered by AEMO and the AER when deciding whether it is appropriate to rely on and include concessional finance in the calculation of costs and benefits of a project option.
+In our draft determination, we considered that, for ISP projects, there should be a reasonably high prospect that the financing will eventuate before it can be relied on in the economic assessment process to avoid the potential need to re-run or update the ISP.

 An expected funding commitment might be demonstrated, for example, by a letter from the GFB to the TNSP outlining whether the GFB expects an agreement to provide concessional finance will be made and the quantum of the benefit expected to be passed through to consumers.
-The letter might set out the matters to be addressed before an agreement can be made to assist the AEMO and the AER in reaching a decision about the likelihood of funding eventuating.
-A GFB that did not have sufficient certainty of reaching an agreement is unlikely to provide such a letter.
+The letter might set out the matters to be addressed before an agreement can be made, to assist the AEMO and the AER in reaching a decision about the likelihood of funding eventuating.